-About Mangrove Creeks and Limestone Caves
+About Limestone Caves in Baratang Island

 The Limestone cave formations at Nayadera and the vast mangrove-covered creeks are the main attractions for tourists in Baratang.
 The island is known for limestones, which deposit themselves either above the soil or under the ground forming interesting formations and layers.
 You can easily get a boat at the Nilambur jetty, which will take you to the famous caves.
 On the way, you can admire scenic coastline covered with mangrove forests and you even pass through mangrove-covered canals making the ride more exciting.